top of page

 riders-above-cross-country-course.jpg

-Herron Park - The Flathead Valley’s Only Public Horse Park
+Herron Park is the Flathead Valley’s Only Public Horse Park

 Shows & Events

-Herron Park is still closed for horses - conditions on trails are mixed muddy, icy, and dry - not quite ready for horses yet!
+Herron Park is open for horses - conditions on trails are mixed dry and muddy from the recent weather we've had.
 Dressage arenas are dry but many of the cross country jumps are still quite sloppy.
 Stay tuned for updates, and watch our Facebook for information about our work days!

 Current Conditions